What was I going to write about? Oh yes, I remember. I just had a senior moment there.

 Sure, I sometimes get frustrated, tired, and miserable.
 Keeping the long-term perspective helps get past the tough times.
 And I know I will not regret living by these principles.

 Your turn: What would you do differently if you knew your time on this earth was short?
 What are you doing now to prevent regrets in the future?
-I’d love to hear from you.
+Leave a comment below.